Shard placement policy

 - Node 1 hosts for the replica shard for master shard 2

-For Redis on RAM databases with OSS cluster API enabled and for Redis on Flash databases, use the sparse policy to optimize performance.
+For Redis on RAM databases with OSS cluster API enabled and for databases with Auto Tiering enabled, use the sparse policy to optimize performance.

 Figure: Three nodes with two master shards (red) and two replica shards (grey) with a sparse placement policy